-5A.
-The Secretary must be notified in writing via the Major Projects website within seven days after the Proponent becomes aware of any non-compliance.
-A non-compliance notification must identify the project and the application number for it, set out the condition of approval that the project is non-compliant with, the way in which it does not comply and the reasons for the non-compliance (if known) and what actions have been, or will be, undertaken to address the non-compliance.
+5B.
+Within seven days of becoming aware of a non-compliance, the Applicant must notify the Department of the non-compliance.
+The notification must be in writing and must be submitted via the NSW planning portal (Major Projects).
+The notification must identify the development (including the development application number and name), set out the condition of this approval that the development is non-compliant with, why it does not comply, the reasons for the non-compliance (if known), and what actions have been undertaken, or will be undertaken, and when, to address the non-compliance.